Faculty Policies and Procedures

 C. Mentoring of Untenured/Tenure Track Professors

 The Lynch School provides untenured professors with a mentorship relationship with tenured professors to help guide them in their professional development, and to advise as needed on a range of academic and professional matters.
-Since the majority of untenured/tenure track professors are assistant professors these initiatives are focused at that level.
+Since the majority of untenured/tenure track professors are assistant professors these initiatives are largely focused at that level.

 Assignment of mentors will take place within one month of the initial appointment to the Lynch School faculty.
 Under normal circumstances, the mentorship team will remain in place during the entire untenured appointment.
 Mentors will meet with the untenured assistant professor at least once per semester to discuss relevant professional matters; more frequent meetings are encouraged.
 Goals and scheduled meetings/discussions will be set by the mentors and mentee.

 In addition, the Associate Dean of Faculty and Academics organizes two to three Faculty Development Workshops for tenure-track Assistant Professors each semester.
 They include a general orientation, a discussion of the third year review process, and discussions of teaching and research.
 Boston College faculty and staff are invited as resources and the format is designed to encourage sharing and mutual support.
 Additional topics are identified by participants.

 i.
 Faculty Peer Observation of Teaching